kikito/kiki.to/source/blog/2012-07-19-coding-with-an-accent.md

 So, when you learn your next programming language, don’t stop after you learn the basic grammar rules.
-Try to concentrate on whether people say “Adiós” with it.
+Try to concentrate on whether people say *Adiós* with it.
 Or how many ways it has for saying “snow”.